 Meet Richard Tims.
 He’s the chairman of Sheffield FC, the world’s first football club.
 In a footballing climate of global mega-star players and stratospheric wage demands, it’s his job to remind the world that the beautiful game was kicked off over 160 years ago by two pioneering young men from Sheffield.

-Progeny have a strong working relationship with Sheffield FC through Richard Larking, Director at Progeny Law.
+Progeny have a strong working relationship with Sheffield FC.
 We were instrumental in helping the club attain financial investment from LSG Sports, and continue to provide ongoing corporate and company legal support.

 We spoke to Richard about the past, the present and the exciting future of this unique football club.

 To start with, could you bring us up to speed with a potted history of Sheffield FC?

 Certainly.
 The club was formed in 1857 by Nathaniel Creswick and William Prest.
 They were members of Sheffield Cricket Club, who started playing informal football matches as a winter activity.
 At the end of the cricket season, on October 24th, 1857, the inaugural meeting of Sheffield FC took place and the world’s oldest football club was born.
 At the time there were many competing sets of rules for the developing game of ‘Foot-ball’ but the rules they established provided much of the foundation from which today’s game has been built.

 As chairman of the club for the last 20 years, tell us about the role you have played in its history.